 All you need to do is to apply some rubbing alcohol on the lipstick stain and then rub it from behind.
 Let it stay for 10-15 minutes.
 Now, pat with a clean cloth and wash as usual with a good natural detergent, and your cloth will be as good as new.

-This stain is very easy to remove.
-All you need to do is apply some liquid detergent on the stain and let it sit for 20 minutes.
+These stains are very easy to remove.
+All you need to do is apply some liquid detergent to the stain and let it sit for 20 minutes.
 Now, rub the fabric together and wash with warm water after some time.
-If some color still remains on the garment, then apply some diluted vinegar.
+If some color remains on the garment, then apply some diluted vinegar.

 Another method is using washing soda to treat such stains.
 Apply washing soda on the stain and allow it to soak overnight.
 Then wash as usual.

 With time, sweat stains and yellowness starts appearing on white-colored and even some light-colored clothes.
 So how to deal with this?

 Make a solution of lemon juice and warm water and then rub it gently on the stained area.
 Now, wash it as usual and dry the cloth under direct sunlight.
 If it’s just a collar stain, then rub some shampoo (even a good washing soap works) on the collar and rub the collar together.

 An easier and quicker way to get rid of sweat stains or yellowness from clothes is to use oxi-clean solution to treat the sweat stains.
 This stain remover is very efficient in dealing with stains and comes in handy in winters when there is no sunlight.
 Yes, it does not require you to dry clothes under sunlight.
 A must-try!

 We hope this post was useful to remove tough stains from clothes, but if there is something that you would like to share, let us know in the comments below!
 We’d be glad to hear from you.

 If you like the hacks above, do share the post!